Skip to main content

 IB Chemistry-Year 1

-This course is the first in a two-year sequence that prepares students for the International Baccalaureate assessments in Chemistry.
-Course topics include stoichiometry, thermochemistry, atomic structure, and bonding.
+TThis course is the first in a two-year sequence that prepares students for the International Baccalaureate assessments in Chemistry.
+Course topics include stoichiometry, thermo-chemistry, atomic structure, and bonding.
+A required group project will also be completed.

 Scope & Sequence